-To show how FAT Forensics can be used on real data to analyse their fairness, accountability and transparency and demonstrate how the common infrastructure of the package facilitates its broad functionality we present three distinct use cases.
-To their end, we use the UCI Census Income (Adult) data set\footnote{\url{http://archive.ics.uci.edu/ml/datasets/Census+Income}} -- a commonly used data set in algorithmic fairness research.
-The analysis of the adult data set presented in this section is heavily inspired by the content of tutorials, which constitute a vital part of the FAT Forensics documentation \footnote{\url{https://fat-forensics.org/tutorials/index.html}}.
-Results presented in this section can be recreated with a Jupyter Notebook distributed alongside this manuscript \footnote{\url{https://nbviewer.jupyter.org/urls/dl.dropbox.com/s/z5n2pn3fvlif6jg/FAT_Forensics.ipynb}}.
-All of the examples included below are representative of the FAT Forensics \emph{research mode}.
-To demonstrate the \emph{deployment mode} we present an interactive dashboard built using Plotly's Dash, which facilitates interactive analysis of the same data set using FAT Forensics as a back-end and hosted on the Internet\footnote{Please allow 15--30 seconds for the server to start before the web application is loaded: \url{https://fatf.herokuapp.com/}.
+We present three distinct use cases to demonstrate how the software can be applied to analyse FAT aspects of real data, illustrating the diverse range of functionality enabled by its universal infrastructure.
+To this end, we employ the UCI Census Income (Adult) data set~\cite{kohavi1996census}, which is popular in algorithmic fairness and transparency research.
+The data analysis that follows is representative of the \emph{research mode} and is inspired by the tutorials included in the \texttt{FAT Forensics} documentation \footnote{\url{https://fat-forensics.org/tutorials/index.html}}; it can be reproduced with a dedicated Jupyter Notebook \footnote{\url{https://github.com/fat-forensics/resources/blob/master/fat_forensics_overview/FAT_Forensics.ipynb}}.
+To demonstrate the \emph{deployment mode}, we provide a dashboard based on Plotly Dash, which facilitates interactive analysis of the same data set using \texttt{FAT Forensics} as the back end\footnote{\url{https://fatf.herokuapp.com/}.
 (Source code available at: \url{https://github.com/fat-forensics/fatf-dashboard/}.)}.